-If you suspect your loved one is being physically abused in a Kentucky nursing home, call us at (859) 550-2900 for a no-obligation legal consultation.
+If you suspect your loved one is being physically abused in a Kentucky nursing home, contact or call us at (859) 550-2900 for a no-obligation legal consultation.
 We will fight to protect your loved one and secure the compensation your family deserves and needs to move forward.

 What Is Physical Abuse?